DoubleCookies/gd-statistics/README.md

 - **Statistics** folder contains a lot of markdown lists with different statistics information (most useful part, to be honest).
 - **src** folder contains... sources!

+## Plans (for the distant future)
+- Do web-interface + create some github page
+- Describe how project works
+- Create some illustrations?

 ## License
 This project has [MIT License](https://opensource.org/licenses/MIT)